acceleratedscience/open-ad-toolkit/tutorials/molecules.md

 <br>

-## Visualizing & Storing Small Molecules
+## Visualizing & storing small molecules

-To see details about a small molecule like dopamine for example, simply run:
+To see details about a small molecule like for example dopamine, simply run:

 ```sh
 show molecule dopamine
 ```

 This will launch the GUI.
-From there you can add the molecule to your working set or store it in your workspace.
+From there you can choose to add the molecule to your working set or store it in your workspace.

 To see what files exist in your workspace, you can either run: